dgryski/go-perfbook/performance.md

 In general, optimizations should proceed from top to bottom.
 Optimizations at the system level will have more impact than expression-level ones.
+Make sure you're solving the problem at the appropriate level.

 Do we have to do this at all?
 The fastest code is the code that's not there.
 If yes, is this the best algorithm.